faturita/faturita.github.io/_portfolio/portfolio-97.md

 ## Description

-This is a very basic 6-DOF DIY manipulator.
+This is a very basic prototype of a 6-DOF DIY manipulator.
 It is currently prototyped with aluminium rods from Makeblock.
 It has the typical configuration of the old PUMA manipulator.

 * 1st Joint: Vertical, axial with the whole arm.
 12 V DC motor with a 20 step encoder.
 * 2nd Joint: On X axis, 12 V DC motor with a 20 step encoder.